A topic from the subject of Chemical Kinetics in Chemistry.

 Procedure

-6. Plot the stopping points on a graph, with energy level on the y-axis and distance traveled on the x-axis.
+7. You can optionally plot the starting and stopping points on a separate graph, with energy level on the y-axis and distance traveled (or reaction progress) on the x-axis.
+This will create a visual representation of the energy profile diagram, similar to what you would see in a textbook or scientific publication.

-The strip of modeling clay represents a reaction pathway.
-The marbles represent reactants or products.
+• The strip of modeling clay represents the reaction pathway (or reaction coordinate).

 Significance